If you’ve seen the new Barbie movie, then you know how easy it is for literally anyone to start learning a language.

 Cameron wins over Bianca right away after playing hooky for a week and completing 77 units (AND all the Legendary levels) in the Duolingo French course, thus reaching B1 before their first tutoring session.
 Bianca had never seen so many XP in the Ruby league in her life (and she was very into it).

-However, because Cameron and Bianca go to the party together, Joey has no chance with Bianca (dude hadn’t opened the app since freshman year), Kat and Patrick never get together.
+However, because Cameron and Bianca go to the party together, Joey has no chance with Bianca (dude hadn’t opened the app since freshman year), and Kat and Patrick never get together.
 That’s okay, because Kat still attends Sarah Lawrence, and Joey eventually realizes the merits of a high quality, accessible education, and begins learning Korean on Duolingo to challenge himself.
 (Nothing to do with the incredible opportunities for models in Korea, he swears.)

 Gilmore Girls